laithalmasri991/CustomIncrementId/README.md

 # Magento 2 Custom Increment ID Module

-This Magento 2 module, **Custom Increment ID**, allows you to customize increment IDs for invoices and credit memos.
-You can set unique prefixes and ensure IDs are unique across the system.
-This module is ideal for businesses that require tailored invoice and credit memo numbering for compliance or branding purposes.
+This Magento 2 module, **Custom Increment ID**, allows you to customize increment IDs for invoices and credit memos in Magento 2.
+This extension is essential for businesses needing tailored invoice and credit memo numbering to meet compliance or branding needs.

 ## Features
+- Customize increment IDs for **Magento 2 invoices** and **credit memos**.
-- Add custom prefixes for invoice and credit memo increment IDs.
+- Add custom prefixes to differentiate between entities.
-- Ensure IDs are unique.
+- Ensure unique IDs for Magento 2 order documents.
 - Fully configurable via the Magento admin panel.

 ## Installation